xia-lab/MetaboAnalystR/README.md

 ### Step 1.
 Install package dependencies

 To use MetaboAnalystR 3.0, first install all package dependencies.
-Ensure that you have neceaary system environment configured.
+Ensure that you have necessary system environment configured.

 For Linux (e.g. Ubuntu 18.04/20.04): libcairo2-dev, libnetcdf-dev, libxml2, libxt-dev and libssl-dev should be installed at frist;